EVPN Inter-Domain Option-B Solution

 however, I-PE3 is unable to correlate the withdrawn A-D per ES route

-with the MAC/IP Advertisement route for CE2 and therefore it does not
+with the MAC/IP Advertisement route for CE2.
+Consequently, it does

-perform any mass withdraw of the MACs associated to ESI1, as long as
+not perform a mass withdraw of the MACs associated with ESI1, as long

-at least one A-D per ES route for ESI1 exists.
-Note that the route
+as at least one A-D per ES route for ESI1 remains.
+Note that the

-distinguisher of the MAC/IP Advertisement route and A-D per ES route
+Route Distinguishers of the MAC/IP Advertisement and A-D per ES

-advertised from E-PE1 are different, hence the routes cannot be
+routes advertised by E-PE1 are different, so they cannot be

 As also explained in [RFC8365] section 10.2.2, a "mass withdraw per

-EVI" is possible though, due to the fact that the A-D per EVI routes
+EVI" is possible though, because the A-D per EVI routes and MAC/IP

-and MAC/IP Advertisement routes advertised from the same PE and ES
+Advertisement routes advertised from the same PE and ES can be

-can be correlated based on the route distinguisher.
-In Figure 3, if
+correlated based on the Route Distinguisher.
+In Figure 3, if the

 route withdrawal from E-PE1 and can withdraw all the MACs related to